FAQ

 The program is very competitive and resumes are sent to host-companies on a first-come, first-served basis.
 Students are encouraged to begin the application process six months before the program start-date to maximize the chances of placing with their preferred host-company.

-Students who graduated from a Jewish High school require a scholarship nomination from a local Olami representative AND will only be eligible to join an onward Israel session if they apply for a special exemption, of which there are a limited number.
+Students who graduated from a Jewish High school require a scholarship nomination from a local Olami representative AND will only be eligible to join a Birthright Israel Onward session if they apply for a special exemption, of which there are a limited number.

 Almost!
-You will need to be accepted by our educational team, as well as sign the terms, conditions and medical form before receiving your official acceptance to the program.
+You will need to be accepted by our educational team, as well as sign the Terms and Conditions and medical form before receiving your official acceptance to the program.

 Get started on your perfect career path